Improving crossing safety in Glencoe Road, Browns Bay

 In response to concerns raised by the community to give priority to people crossing Glencoe Road, we’re improving safety for people, especially school children, who bike and walk to the nearby Sherwood Reserve.

-• Installing a new zebra crossing with a reconstructed crossing island to slow drivers on approach and give priority to people when crossing the road.
-The crossing island is a small section of pavement within the median strip, surrounded by concrete.
-It helps people crossing to safely wait for a gap in traffic to finish crossing the road.
+- Installed a new zebra crossing with a reconstructed crossing island to slow drivers on approach and give priority to people when crossing the road.

-• Paint no stopping at all times (broken yellow lines) outside 145 Glencoe Road and 186 Stapleford Crescent, to improve access and visibility.
-We will need to clear access and visibility by reallocating road space which will remove four parking spaces
+- Painted no stopping at all times (broken yellow lines) outside 145 Glencoe Road and 186 Stapleford Crescent, to improve access and visibility.
+We will need to clear access and visibility.

 Benefits to your community

-• New road markings and signs will clarify right of way, improve safety by minimising risk of collisions and ensure compliance with traffic regulations
+- New road markings and signs clarify right of way, improve safety by minimising risk of collisions and ensure compliance with traffic regulations.